Home » Course or Meal » Haggis Neeps and Tatties (Easy Scottish Comfort Food)

 You can choose Caledonian Kitchen haggis or Grant’s haggis.
 I think both are pretty good for being canned.

 I recently shared the recipe for whisky sauce which goes perfectly with haggis, tatties and neeps, but also steak, Balmoral chicken and chicken Braemar.
-You’ll find the printable recipe for it below the first recipe card.
+You’ll find the link for the recipe in the printable recipe card below.

 spooning whisky sauce over a mini serving of haggis, neeps and tatties